acandid/ec2_inventory/README.md

 Attention
 ---------
-If the public DNS is dynamic, the ansible_host option is only filled when the server is started
+If the public DNS is dynamic, the ansible_host option is only filled when the server is started.

-Create inventory groups using tags modify as you use them in your environment
+Create inventory groups using tags modify as you use them in your environment.

+In my case I used it as follows in ec2_instances_facts.yml.

 Role Variables